bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-15-lifecycle.md

 ## Versioning

-Bitcoin Core versions releases as follows 0.MAJOR.MINOR.
-Release candidates are suffixed with rc1, rc2 etc.
+Bitcoin Core releases are versioned as follow: 0.MAJOR.MINOR, and release candidates are suffixed with rc1, rc2 etc.

 ## Major releases